-The carrying amounts of short-term receivables and payables, cash and cash equivalents and short-term loans and borrowings approximate their fair value due to the relatively short-term nature of these financial instruments and insignificant impact of discounting.
+The carrying amounts of short-term receivables and payables and cash and cash equivalents approximate their fair value due to relatively short-term nature of these financial instruments and insignificant impact of discounting.

 The carrying amount of long-term floating rate loans and borrowings approximately their fair value as the loans and borrowings will be re-priced to market interest rate on or near reporting date.